-To distinguish biphasic mesothelioma from other diseases easily confused with this cancer, doctors use advanced tests like immunohistochemistry.
-This technique can detect certain proteins in cells, revealing the specific type of abnormal cells found with this diagnosis.
+Doctors use advanced tests, such as immunohistochemistry, to distinguish biphasic mesothelioma from other diseases that are easily confused with this cancer.
+This technique can detect certain proteins, revealing the specific type of abnormal cells.

 With this information, doctors can rule out common misdiagnoses, including cancers like synovial sarcoma and carcinosarcoma.